ninahonyango/python-port-scanner/README.md

 # 🔍 Python Port Scanner

 A simple command-line port scanner built with Python's `socket` library.
-This tool allows you to scan open TCP ports on a target host to help identify potential exposure in a network.
+This tool scans for open TCP ports on a target host to help identify potential exposure in a network.

 ## 🚀 Features